desci-labs/desci-codex/docs/gitbook/data-layer-definition/entities/profiles.md

 ## Profile

 Since DIDs doesn't always follow a certain structure, we can't generally enter protocol specific information.
-Even if we could do so, creating references between other protocol entities and the profile is the main benefit of having a dedicated representation of user data in the protocol.&#x20;
+Even if we could do so, creating references between other protocol entities and the profile is the main benefit of having a dedicated representation of user data in the protocol.

 The profile entity fulfills this need for linking user-specific information with a DID.
 As with all other entities, it is under the exclusive control of the creator DID and cannot be updated by anyone else.
 Perhaps the most valuable information, at least initially, is other social handles of the user.